 - The grip has been criticized by many beginner level players

 - The sweet spot is incredibly small as compared to other brand available in the market

-- Many uses have reported that the racket is not very durable
+- Many uses have reported that the racquet is not very durable

-The HEAD i110 model is designed as a lightweight and powerful racket.
-Allowing for high manoeuvrability, this squash equipment features Intellifibres that make the racket stiff.
-The stiffness provides massive power to the racket and during its impact with the ball it can eliminate 205 vibrations thereof.
-An innovative make, this model from Head’s comes with PowerFrame technology that allows for a fantastic stability and PowerPattern that provides maximum sweet spot to the racket.
-The braided head strings of the racket give it better control and durability.
+The HEAD i110 model is designed as a lightweight and powerful racquet.
+Allowing for high manoeuvrability, this squash equipment features Intellifibres that make the racquet stiff.
+The stiffness provides massive power to the racquet and during its impact with the ball it can eliminate 205 vibrations thereof.
+An innovative make, this model from Head’s comes with PowerFrame technology that allows for a fantastic stability and PowerPattern that provides maximum sweet spot to the racquet.
+The braided head strings of the racquet give it better control and durability.
 The wide-body of the model ensures more power while the breathable hand grip ascertains extra comfort to the player’s hands.